HenkPret/gettingandcleaningdata_assignment/README.md

  FILES IN THIS REPO

- run_analysis.R is the script that achives a tidy dataset as required by the assignment CodeBook.md contains the variables and their descriptions
+ run_analysis.R is the script that achieves a tidy dataset as required by the assignment CodeBook.md contains the variables and their descriptions

  WHAT THE SCRIPT DOES